 Timetable for all three days is announced a few weeks before the festival.
 Because of the late lineup reveal, the schedule is posted pretty late too.
 Make sure to follow our page for the latest news about it though.

 This depends on your preferences, energy, and time.
 The venue opens in the early afternoon, and each day ends at about 6 AM.
 Make sure to stay dehydrated because summer in Split is really hot.

 Food and drink stands are located both inside and outside the Stadium.
 All kinds of drinks are available, from alcoholic to non-alcoholic beverages.
 As for food – there are hamburgers, hot dogs and other fast food.

 Ultra Europe Festival Map

 We understand that sometimes getting around the new city can be challenging.
-Which is why we’ve created a map for anyone going to Ultra Europe music festival.
+This is why we’ve created a map for anyone going to the Ultra Europe music festival.
 The map contains all the important locations in Split, from festival venue to beaches and not-to-miss attractions.
-Check out the our UMF festival map.
+Check out our UMF festival map.